-I recommend seeing Trinity College and the Book of Kells as early as possible in the day as the places gets pretty busy (and the queues can become rather long) after lunch.
+If you make sure to see just one Dublin attraction during your time in the capital, make it Trinity College.
+I personally recommend seeing Trinity College and the Book of Kells as early as possible in the day as the places gets pretty busy (and the queues can become rather long) after lunch.
 The oldest university in Ireland was founded in 1592 by Elizabeth I and is called Trinity College Dublin.

 Embark on a Self-Guided Walking Tour

 Like many European capital cities, Dublin is a place which is best explored on foot over the course of several days.
 This free and self-guided walking tour takes a couple of hours and will lead you through the top highlights of Dublin.